ctneal91/pecunia/README.md

 A financial goal tracking application that helps individuals and households collaboratively save toward shared financial goals.
 Built with Rails 8 API and React 19.

+You can find it deployed on Heroku at https://pecunia-bda916873265.herokuapp.com/

 ## Vision

 Pecunia goes beyond traditional couples-focused financial apps to support diverse household configurations: roommates splitting expenses, multi-generational households, friend groups pooling resources, and more.